tannerb88/Adaboost_nfl/README.md

-# Adaboost_nfl
-Applying Adaboost algorithm to Green Bay Packers dataset
+Author: Tanner Bryant
+Institution: University of Arizona
+Department: Electrical and Computer Engineering

+This repo contains code in regards to running the Adaboost machine learning algorithm in RStudio

+Attached is a dataset with several features from over the past 3 regular seasons for Green Bay Packers